-- Confirm that there is not a quarantine in the destination country or that traveling there will result in a quarantine before returning home.
+- Confirm that there is no quarantine requirement in your destination country, or that traveling there will result in a quarantine before returning home.

 Once you’ve hit the road:

 - Buckle up!
 Your pet will need a harness or restraint to be safe (and legal) while on the road.
-Make sure your pet has it on properly before heading out.
+Make sure your pet is secured properly before heading out.

 - Make frequent stops for bathroom and walk breaks.
 Just like us, pets need to get out every so often on long trips to stretch and take a break from being in the car.

 - No road trip is complete without snacks!
-People, and pets, can only go so long without snacking on a road trip.
-While you’re enjoying your favorite bag of chips and soda, your pet can chow down on the treats you brought them.
+People and pets can only go so long without snacking on a road trip.
+While you’re enjoying your favorite bag of chips and soda, your pet can chow down on the treats you brought for them.

 - You’ve finally made it!
 It is important to take your pet on long walks and always have fresh water available for them.